kristopolous/fiction/framework.md

  * policy (and how it's applied)
  * node object (what it means to be available, maintained, and registered)

 So we're no longer configuring systems.
-Instead we deep into a world of new abstractions and are fundamentally limited by these abstractions.
+Instead we are deep into a world of new abstractions and are fundamentally limited by these abstractions.
+By miring their users in endless confusion opscode (now Progress) was able to commercialize this opportunity to a successful company.

 ## Slow down development as much as possible